deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 Xiù just nodded without turning around.

 Floundering for conversation, Julian hit on the first thing that came to mind.
-"It’s... my turn to cook tonight.
+"It’s...my turn to cook tonight.
 You okay with a good steak?"

 Xiù turned and gawped at him, blush forgotten. "*Actual* steak?" she asked.
 “Like… beef?”